Thirumalai-97/myportfolio/exampleSite/content/english/about/_index.md

 Seeking collaboration in the field of QML.
 Aside from QML, I have some understanding and interest in quantum algorithms and cryptography.
 I have done a formal course - Practical Introduction to Quantum-Safe Cryptography offered by IBM (Credly)[https://www.credly.com/badges/153198d3-3be8-48d7-ad17-092af3ae76dd/public_url].

-Interest in researching computer vision challenges and applications.
+Interested in researching computer vision challenges and applications.

 If you are at IIT Jodhpur, please contact me.
 Let's go for a quantum walk and talk:).